'Gambhir is a star', says Atishi

 “Why does 80 per cent of East Delhi live in unauthorised colonies.
 No one wants to live in unauthorised colonies due to issues of sanitary and hygiene... people stay in unauthorised colonies because they have no other choice and that really needs to be changed,” she noted.

-How will she will address the issues of the people till full statehood is achieved?
+How will she address the issues of the people till full statehood is achieved?

 “MPs are members in DDA, they can improve land allotment in schools, colleges, hospitals.
 MPs head the district wise committee on monitoring how government bodies function.
 So incrementally MPs on their own can improve the situation,” she added.